-What’s causing an increasing amount of fish and aquatic life to become “feminized” or sterile?
-Excess amounts of pharmaceutical products being dumped into the sewer system.
-That’s just one of many mistakes companies make when disposing of pharmaceutical waste.
+Pharmaceutical Waste.
+That is what is causing an increasing amount of fish and aquatic life to become “feminized” or sterile.
+Excess amounts of pharmaceutical products going into the sewer system.
+However, that is just one of many mistakes companies make when disposing of pharmaceutical waste.

-Not only is pharmaceutical waste bad for the environment, it’s bad for people.
-Recent studies have found that some of these chemicals are beginning to seep into our waterways, contaminating the drinking water for numerous local municipalities.
+Dumping pharmaceutical waste is bad for the environment.
+It’s bad for people too.
+Recent studies show that some of these chemicals are beginning to seep into our waterways, contaminating the drinking water for numerous local municipalities.

 With so much at stake, the EPA and DOT are dishing out heavy fines to facilities that don’t properly dispose of pharmaceutical waste.

-EPA fines for noncompliance can be as high as $10,000 to $25,000 per violation per day, as well as jail time.
+EPA fines for noncompliance can be as high as $10,000 to $25,000 per violation, per day.
+Plus, for some there is also jail time.
 Additionally, if your company breaks any pharmaceutical waste transportation rules, the DOT can fine you up to $15,000 per violation.

 Don’t put your company or the environment at risk.
 Avoid these 10 pharmaceutical waste disposal mistakes.

 The following are 10 common pharma mistakes we see in Wisconsin:

 Some pharmaceutical waste is more hazardous than others.
 That’s why the EPA and DOT require you to review each chemical’s formulary and classify it by hazard level.

 There are three different levels of categorization for pharmaceutical waste: